LostSignal/com.lostsignal.lostlibrary/README.md

     * Misc         - Random Code: Unity's Guid Based References, Lost Signals Interactive Plants and a English Word Dictionary
     * Experimental - Almost everything in here is trash and should be removed

-* PlayFab
+# PlayFab
-  * This category has a lot of dependencies
-    * PlayFab Accout
+* Requires PlayFab Accout
-	* Azure PubSub Account
+* Requires Azure PubSub Account
-	* Azure Functions Account
+* Requires Azure Functions Account
-	* Cosmos DB Account
+* Requires Cosmos DB Account

+# LBE
-* LBE (Requires a Google Maps SDK Account)
+* Requires a Google Maps SDK Account

-* To Do
-  * I have a lot of stub Build Configs that should be moved to Experimental

-* -------------------------------------
+# Installing Lost Library Instructions
+* Add Addressables to project and create required data
 * Add Lost Library and all dependencies (editing manifest.json)
-* Create Addressables
-* Create App Configs
+* Edit App Configs
-* Create Bootloader (Drag in Bootloader prefab)
-  * Bootloader scene must be named correctly and in the Edtior Build Settings
-  * Disable Ably if not using it, or add a key
-* Create Main Scene (Add to addressables)
+* Create Bootloader Scene (Add to Build Settings)
-  * Drag this scene into the Bootloader Startup Scene
+  * Drag in Bootloader Prefab
-* Update all your Bootloader Dialogs to be on the correct Layer
+* Create Managers Scene   (Add to Addressables)
+  * Drag in all Manager prefabs you whish to have in your project